Colorado Veterans Benefits & Disabled Veterans Benefits

-The following are the Colorado veterans’ benefits programs.
+The following are the Colorado state benefits programs for veterans, military and the National Guard.
 These programs are included in the areas of housing, health care, employment and education.

 Colorado Veterans’ Benefits

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.

 Any member of the Colorado National Guard is eligible for state tuition assistance, up to 100% tuition paid at any CO state-funded school depending on funding available.
 State funding can be used in conjunction with Federal Tuition Assistance.

 >> Find VA-approved colleges and universities in Colorado with our School Finder.

 Disabled Veteran Property Tax Exemption

 This is a program for disabled veterans who are rated by the US Department of Veterans Affairs at 100%, Permanently, are totally disabled by the US Department of Veterans Affairs and have owned and occupied their property since January 1st of the year in which the veteran is applying.

 The exemption is 50% of the first 200,000 value of the home.
 This is only for a primary residence.